EdD in Higher Education

 An extensive research project of between 50,000 and 60,000 words. more information can be found under 'Assessment'.

-Students complete an assignment at the end of each module in Part 1.
 Students are encouraged to shape assignments to meet their own professional contexts.
-Every student is assigned a personal tutor for the duration of each module.
 Assignments are 6,000 words in length and students can expect to receive feedback on a plan and a complete draft of their assignment.

 In Part 2 students conduct an extensive research project on an approved topic, resulting in a thesis of between 50,000 and 60,000 words.
 It is examined through a viva examination to ensure the highest research standards.
 The Part 2 research thesis is conducted under the supervision of a member of staff.
 Regular communication between students and supervisors is encouraged throughout Part 2.
 In addition to attending supervision tutorials at weekend study schools, students maintain contact at key points during their programme of study via e-mail, Skype and/or telephone.